KludgeBricolage/CratesProjectMobile/README.md

 We used our thesis as an opportunity to learn about languages and technologies not taught at iACADEMY.

 If you are an iACADEMY student looking to contact us:
-1. Create an `Issue` here on GitHub or
+- Create an `Issue` here on GitHub
-2. Find my details at iACADEMY; my student id is `2013-01146`
+- Find my details at iACADEMY; my student id is `2013-01146`
+- Email my public Github Email